Neufund/ESOP/README.md

 ### What happens when employee stops working for a company?
 Sometimes people leave and ESOP smart contract handles that as well.

 1. Company may remove employee from ESOP smart contract and cancel all his/her options.
-This is called `bad leaver event` in legal wrapper and may happen when for example employee breaks the law and needs to be fired.
-As you can expect such event cannot be defined in smart contract (there's no proper oracle yet in court system ;>) so this definition remains in legal wrapper.
+This is called `bad leaver event` in ESOP Terms & Conditions Document and may happen when for example employee breaks the law and needs to be fired.
+As you can expect such event cannot be defined in smart contract (there's no proper oracle yet in court system ;>) so this definition remains in Terms document.
 2. Employee may just leave company and go working somewhere else.
 This case is more complicated.
 ![fadeout](/doc/esop_with_fadeout.jpg)
 As you can see, vesting stops at the moment employee stops working at the company and all vested options are issued to employee.
 From that time amount of `vested options` is slowly decreasing down to `residual amount` sometimes called `floor`.
 Such process is called `fadeout` and fadeout period equals period of time employee worked at company.
 Smart contract may be configured for full fadeout and to not do any fadeout at all.